 Phase 1 Implementation Plan

-This document is a plan to implement the Phase 1 Recommendations of the Metadata Distribution WG.
-For more detailed information, see the Phase 1 Implementation Plan FAQ.
+A plan to implement the Phase 1 Recommendations of the Metadata Distribution WG is emerging:

 - The InCommon metadata signing certificate expires on May 2, 2014.